.

 Additional reading and its key

 Each section gives additional reading for the corresponding unit of the book.
 Running vocabulary lists are provided for words which either do not appear in the main vocabulary of the TYAG or have different meanings from those given there; words so listed are printed in a bolder type in the text of the additional reading.
 A list has not been given for Unit 25 because the aspiring Homeric student should find little trouble in consulting any of the recommended dictionaries.
-References to the TYAG are given by sections or sub-sections in it (e.g. 7.2.13, 18.3).

 The reading for Units 2-3 is made-up Greek.
 Almost all subsequent sentences and passages are original, although sometimes adapted.
 The exact source of all longer passages is given in the key.
-Most proverbs and proverbial expressions have been taken from the Corpus Paroemiographorum Graecorum of Leutsch and Schneidwin (rpr.
+Most proverbs and proverbial expressions have been taken from the Corpus Paroemiographorum Graecorum of Leutsch and Schneidewin (rpr.
 Georg Olms 1958); fragments of Greek tragedy are quoted from Nauck's Tragicorum Graecorum Fragmenta (rpr.
 Georg Olms 1964); the stories about Diogenes are from the Vitae philosophorum of Diogenes Laertius (Oxford Classical Text ed.
 H.S.Long 1964).

 A hash mark (#) indicates that a sentence or passage is poetry, or that a word is poetical.
-A plus sign (Unicode) or a dagger (Athena) before a simple verb, or after a compound verb, indicates that the simple verb is listed in the table of verbs.

 In the key, explanations and more literal interpretations are given in round brackets.
 Some words (but by no means all) which have no specific equivalent in the Greek original but which must be supplied in English are enclosed in square brackets.
 Translations are as literal as possible and are not to be taken as models of English style or as reflecting that of the original.